Skip to main content

 Biography

-Jesse joined the Department of European & International Studies as a PhD candidate in September 2023, interested in the intersection of sexuality and immigration and how both public opinion and party appeals combine nativist attitudes with sexual-liberal positions, as well as how these ideological configurations compare across European Union member-states.
+Jesse joined the Department of European & International Studies as a PhD candidate in September 2023, interested in the intersection of homosexuality and nativism and how both public opinion and party appeals combine nativist attitudes with sexual-liberal positions, as well as how these ideological configurations compare across European nations.

 He is a recipient of the London Interdisciplinary Social Science Doctoral Training Partnership (LISS-DTP) studentship in Politics, Public Policy & Governance, funded by the Economic and Social Research Council (ESRC).
 He holds a BA in Political Studies from Queen Mary, University of London (2019 – 2022) and an MA in Human Rights Research (Law and Political Science) from the University of Manchester (2022-2023).

-Entering education later in life, Jesse spent most of his early years working in business management for large international companies before developing an interest on politics and deciding to enter education.
-Whilst completing his studies, Jesse has held several positions, such as parliamentary researcher for the UK Parliament, data analyst for the Icelandic Constitutional Archives, and programme supervisor for the Interfaith & Community Relations Forum.
+Entering education later in life, Jesse spent most of his early years working in business management for large international companies before developing an interest in politics and deciding to enter education.
+Whilst completing his studies, Jesse has held several positions, such as parliamentary researcher for the UK Parliament, and data analyst for the Icelandic Constitutional Archives, as well as working on EU Horizon Project’s coding and analysing data relating to gender attitudes across political parties.

 Research interests